-I would be very surprised if you didn’t as a blogger.
+I would be very surprised if you didn't have one.

 Perhaps you do have one and haven't really had much time to put it to good use.

 If you have a YouTube channel, it's time to light a fire on it.
 If you don't have one, click here to create one.

 Your YouTube channel is personal to you.
 It's your gateway to broadcasting yourself, your brand, and for increasing awareness about almost anything you want on the web.

 But let's be smart about this because, as a blogger, you should view your YouTube channel as an additional platform for creating, sharing, and promoting great content.

 With a blog, you publish blog posts, right?
 With your YouTube channel, you publish vlogs or videos.

 The other great thing about publishing content on YouTube is that you have every opportunity to build a huge audience base.

 That's right, whatever niche you're into, chances are there are folks on YouTube searching for exactly what you have to offer them right now.

 So, not only do you have the opportunity to add and share great content, but also the opportunity to grow a huge fan base, a loyal following known as 'subscribers'.

 OK.
-Before you even start thinking about creating channel and uploading your videos or vlogs of any kind, you first need to make your channel look smart, professional and appealing to your target audience.
+Before you even start thinking about creating a channel and uploading your videos or vlogs of any kind, you first need to make your channel look smart, professional and appealing to your target audience.

 Let's talk about branding!

 What does 'branding your YouTube channel' actually entails?

 If you have a unique appearance or identity for your website or blog, then you should naturally carry that identity over to your YouTube channel.
 In other words, be consistent with your online branding.